 You’re going to make a day of it, right?
 We’re still discovering the Rutland restaurant scene, and aren’t experts by any stretch of the imagination, but we have found some great spots so far!
 Here are some suggestions for lunch and dinner, plus my favorite meal of the day – coffee!

-- The Yellow Deli: The Yellow Deli is arguably the cutest downtown establishment in Rutland, with it’s bright yellow decor outside and warm wood tones inside.
+The Yellow Deli: The Yellow Deli is arguably the cutest downtown establishment in Rutland, with its bright yellow decor outside and warm wood tones inside.
 It’s located right on Center Street within walking distance of all the Rutland murals.
 Grab a sandwich or smoothie to enjoy on the outdoor patio, or head to a cozy corner indoors.
 Either way, the Yellow Deli serves up fresh, healthy meals that never disappoint.
-The Yellow Deli has temporary changed their hours during the pandemic, so check their website before visiting.

-- Speakeasy Cafe: Currently only open for takeout, Speakeasy Cafe on Center Street is still my favorite spot for crazy yummy lattes that can double as dessert.
+Speakeasy Cafe: Currently only open for takeout, Speakeasy Cafe on Center Street is still my favorite spot for crazy yummy lattes that can double as dessert.
 They also have delish baked goods, soups, and Montreal bagels.
-Even serving take-out only, there always seems to be a (fast-moving) line.
-Speakeasy Cafe is closed on Mondays.

-- Vermont Tap House: You do have to head outside of the downtown area for this one, but if you’re looking for superior wood-fired pizza, drive out to Main Street and visit Vermont Tap House (currently reservations only).
+Vermont Tap House: You do have to head outside of the downtown area for this one, but if you’re looking for superior wood-fired pizza, and 28 beers on tap, drive out to Main Street and visit Vermont Tap House.
 Try the Mediterranean Pizza with your favorite Vermont beer!

 Rutland, Vermont Hotels